f1redf0x/exvirion-web/content/posts/align_your_spine.md

 I truly believe that there needs to be a concerted effort to educate CISOs that less is more when it comes to tooling and see if you can show them demonstrably that you can't just buy your way into cybersecurity.

-# The Spine: My Proposed solution
+# The Spine: My Proposed Solution

 If we take Conway's law and Tool Fatigue as the two biggest problems plaguing organizations, then the solution that'll fix this mess will be the concept that can utilize those principles as effectively as possible.